 “Prehab to Rehab.”
 Preparation for a successful recovery begins before surgery.
 HIPEC team therapists will begin by assessing your functional abilities.
 They will then work with you to create a home exercise program to build your upper body, lower body and core strength.
 Exercise plans typically include a walking or biking program to increase endurance.
 You will also work with a specialized cancer dietitian to help ensure you go into surgery with a strong nutritional foundation and peak immune system function.

 Recovery and return home.
 After surgery you will be cared for by nurses and others with special training in the needs of HIPEC recovery patients.
 Advanced practice providers, occupational therapists, dietitians, and others will help you achieve a strong recovery and an early return to normal life.
 At home, you and your family will have immediate phone access to an oncology nurse to address any issues that arise.
 An occupational therapist will re-assess your functional ability and adjust your exercise program as needed.
-In addition to scheduled follow-up appointments, you will have regular contact with your care team via phone, email, text or Skype video consultations.
+In addition to scheduled follow-up appointments, you will have regular contact with your care team via phone, e-mail and MyChart.

 For patients traveling from a distance.
 Many people, including international patients travel long distances to seek HIPEC treatment at Froedtert Hospital.
 We are located just 30 minutes from Milwaukee’s General Mitchell International Airport and are about 90 miles north of Chicago and O’Hare International Airport with convenient proximity to major highways, nearby hotels and other amenities for travelers.
 Learn more about services at the hospital and nearby community.

-No matter where patients live, our HIPEC team’s goal is to make your experience and return home a positive experience.
+No matter where patients live, our HIPEC team’s goal is to make your time with us and your return home a positive experience.
 We’re happy to collaborate with a patient’s own physician to transition care and make sure recovery and ongoing treatment needs are well-coordinated.

 HIPEC Surgeons and Program Staff